-- CISA resources; for example: - CISA/US-CERT National Cyber Awareness System (NCAS) products, which include the weekly bulletins containing vulnerability summaries, and - Note: all agencies should subscribe to NCAS products. - CISA Binding Operational Directive (BOD) 22-01, Reducing the Significant Risk of Known Exploited Vulnerabilities, which established the CISA-managed Known Exploited Vulnerabilities Catalog of vulnerabilities that carry significant risk to the federal enterprise.
-CISA continually updates the catalog with vulnerabilities being exploited in the wild. - Note: subscribe to NCAS products for all Known Exploited Vulnerabilities Catalog updates, which are announced via Current Activities.
+- CISA resources; for example: - CISA products, which include the weekly bulletins containing vulnerability summaries, and - Note: all agencies should subscribe to CISA product announcements.29 - CISA Binding Operational Directive (BOD) 22-01, Managing Unacceptable Risk of Known Vulnerabilities, which is continually updated with vulnerabilities being exploited in the wild. - Note: subscribe to NCAS products for all BOD 22-01 vulnerability updates, which are announced via Current Activities. - External threat or vulnerability feeds, such as NIST's National Vulnerability Database, that can also show vulnerabilities being exploited in the wild outside FCEB agencies.